eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 `PyYAML <https://pyyaml.org/>`_ is a YAML parser and emitter for Python.

-It is used by the DDS-Recorder :ref:`yaml_validator` for loading the content of configuration files.

 Install ``pyyaml`` by executing the following command:

 .. code-block:: bash